We improved safety, drainage and the look and feel of the area to make Beresfield's local centre a more inviting place to visit and shop.

 The community had the opportunity to view and vote on three concept ideas for landscaping and art, from 25 November to 9 December 2019.
 The community preferences were for Concept Proposal 1 (Corner garden with Green and Golden Bell frog mural) and Concept Proposal 2 (Underwater with Blue Billed Duck mural).
 The final design combines these design options and includes both a shelter and tree canopy.

 A mural combining the wetland animal and water theme was installed in June 2020.
-Works are now underway to deliver the shelter, seating and landscaping.
+We also recently installed the shelter, seating and landscaping.

 This project has been assisted by the NSW Government and supported by Local Government NSW.
 City of Newcastle received Grant funding from Increasing Resilience to Climate Change (Round Two) from the Minister for Energy and the Environment for design and construction of this project.
 This will fund post construction measurements of urban heat through smart city technology in collaboration with University of Newcastle.